-The URL for metrics is http://<host management IP address>:9482/metrics where <host management IP address> is an IP address of a host OS management interface on TNSR.
+The URL for metrics is: http://<IP address>:9482/metrics

+In the URL, <IP address> is an IP address on an interface in the appropriate namespace.
+For example, if Prometheus is running in the host namespace, the IP address would be from a host OS management interface on TNSR.